No such thing as Difficult

 A Daily Example

-Every morning, I put Milly’s pills in an egg cup and tell her to take them with or after breakfast.
-Every day - literally every day - the tablets remain in the cup.
-I used to ask why she hadn’t taken them, and she would always ask if she should.
+Every morning, I put Milly’s pills in an egg cup and told her to take them with or after breakfast.
+Every day - literally every day - the tablets remained in the cup.
+I used to ask why she hadn’t taken them, and she would always question if she should.

-Who else are they for, for goodness sake?”
-I’d ask, exasperated.
-I’d feel like throwing them at her!
+“Well who else are they for, for goodness sake?”
+I’d say, exasperated and I’d feel like throwing them at her.
+She’d just stare at me, looking either disinterested or bewildered, depending on her mood.

 Practical Ways I Create Safety

-There are lots of things I now do to create a safe place for Milly, but three simple acts I do every day - and they help me care for her with more kindness.
+There are lots of things I now do to create a safe place for Milly, but three simple daily acts that help me care for her with more kindness.

 Firstly, I don’t tell Milly about visits or appointments in advance.